The Cootamundra wattle the commonest of trees

 And that they outgrow and outcompete rarer breeds of native tree.

-On frosty August morning the paddock looking gray
+On frosty August morning the paddock looking grey

 But Cootamundra wattle help brighten up the day